lifechurch/melos/README.md

 	echo -e "rvm_install_on_use_flag=1\nrvm_project_rvmrc=1\n" >> ~/.rvmrc

 Now, change into your `youversion-web` directory, and you should notice a shell script that runs to make sure you have the right Ruby and gems installed.
 This is a superset of what Bundler does, so you'll still want to run that as part of your normal workflow too.
+If you see errors here, you likely don't have a c compiler.
+Install [Xcode](https://developer.apple.com/xcode/) or comparable and switch out and back into the `youversion-web` directory.

 ### Installing gems, etc ###